 - The manuscript’s focus must be on international economic law.
 The James Baker Hughes Prize is awarded for manuscripts on no other topic.

-- Electronic submissions should be in Microsoft Word format.
+- Electronic submissions should be in PDF format.

 - Citations should conform to the 21st edition of The Bluebook: A Uniform System of Citation.

 - Footnotes are preferred over endnotes, but both are permissible.

 - All body and footnote text should be double-spaced, with 12-point Times New Roman typeface and justified.

 - Please include a current resume or curriculum vitae.

 - Hardcopy submissions should be accompanied by a cover sheet containing the manuscript’s title and the author’s name, contact information, and affiliation.

 All questions regarding the James Baker Hughes Prize or its submission procedures should be directed to the Journal’s Chief Casenotes & Comments Editor at email@example.com.